caffeinate/vap/README.md

 Ansible Galaxy is great but I want this to be simple and self contained so it is easier to use for reference.

+*This project is in progress.
+At present it doesn't build the VMware image but does build libvirt/KVM+qemu and AWS AMI images.*

 ###Stage 1 - build qemu+kvm image

 I mainly develop on a Linux workstation and like libvirt for running virtual